scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Demonstration with GeoJSON bike routes
 --------------------------------------

 However, nested data structures are not unique to particle physics, so we present a more complete example using GeoJSON map data.
-Suppose we want to analyze the following Chicago bike routes, a dataset with two nested levels of latitude, longitude polylines, string-valued street names, and metadata as a JSON file.
+Suppose we want to analyze the following Chicago bike routes [5]_, a dataset with two nested levels of latitude, longitude polylines, string-valued street names, and metadata as a JSON file.

 .. code-block:: python